ireade/form-validation-realtime/README.md

 ## [Read the Blog Post](https://bitsofco.de/realtime-form-validation/#comment-2754183495)

-This branch hold an updates version of the original.
+This branch holds an updated version of the original.
 If you're coming from the [video tutorial](https://youtu.be/m4Fru330HqQ), you should checkout out the [the original repository](https://github.com/ireade/form-validation-realtime/tree/original) for the version from that video.

 ## Changes + Contributors